pixelflinger/lanczos-2d/README.md

 _Examples of various filters frequency response profiles.
 We use the radial version of filters for illustration._

-In many TAA implementations, the input samples are said to be "unjittered" before accumulation.
-That's one way to think about it, but it hides a more profound meaning: in reality we're applying a low-pass, band-limiting, filter prior to resampling.
-This is the mathematical justification for SGSR and FSR's (incorrect) Lanczos-2, or Unreal's (correct) Blackman-Harris filters.

 ## Temporal Anti-aliasing

 We can do all the analysis in one dimension because we've seen earlier that we